AWARDS & SCHOLARSHIPS

 2008 -- Kansas Construction Careers Coalition (KC3)

-2009 -- The Construction Career Center, a charter high school in St. Louis, Missouri public school system
+2009 -- The Construction Career Center, a charter high school in the St. Louis, Missouri public school system

-The school is a testimony to the vision and dedication of the AGC of St. Louis and the St. Louis construction community to increase the opportunities for under-represented minorities to work in the construction trades, pursue construction higher education, or find construction-related employment.
-The school's curriculum is designed to prepare students for employment, entrance into a construction apprenticeship training program, or further education at a community college of a 4-year college.
-The partnership between the St. Louis construction industry and the faculty and staff at CCC is producing amazing results in the lives of its students, and is providing a model of this partnership that would benefit construction educators across the United States.
+The school is a testament to the vision and dedication of the AGC of St. Louis and the St. Louis construction community in increasing opportunities for underrepresented minorities to work in the construction trades, pursue higher education in construction, or find employment in the construction industry.
+The school's curriculum is designed to prepare students for employment, entrance into a construction apprenticeship training program, or further education at a community college or a 4-year college.
+The partnership between the St. Louis construction industry and the faculty and staff at CCC is yielding remarkable results in the lives of its students.
+It provides a model that could benefit construction educators nationwide.

 2010 -- Mr. Tom Weise and JA BizTown